canidlogic/libdhscan/README.md

 In interpolated shading mode, the client must maintain an array of _mixing registers_ for the Delilah Scanline Renderer.
 The total number of mixing registers required in this array is determined by the constant `DHSCAN_REGCOUNT`.
 The following accessor functions are then required in interpolated shading mode in addition to those described earlier:

-- Copy vertex and triangle index data to mixing register index
+- Copy triangle vertex data to mixing register index
 - Copy mixing register index to scanline pixel index
 - Mixing function

 Interpolated shading supports both data specific to vertices, and data that applies to the triangle as a whole.
 (If no vertex-specific data is required, however, flat shading is more efficient and easier to use.)
-The copy function takes a reference both to a specific vertex and to a specific triangle, so that both vertex and triangle data can be copied into the mixing register.
+The copy function takes a reference both to a specific triangle and to a specific vertex within that triangle, so that both vertex and triangle data can be copied into the mixing register.

 The mixing function takes a destination register index, two source register indices, and a floating-point value in range [0.0, 1.0].
 The data in the two source registers should be linearly interpolated according to the floating-point value, and the result should then be written to the destination register.

 ### 1.3 Summary

-The flexible accessor callback function architecture allows the Delilah Scanline Renderer to be independent from the specific definitions of vertices, triangles, and colors used by the clients.
+The flexible accessor callback function architecture allows the Delilah Scanline Renderer to be independent from the specific definition of triangles and colors used by the clients.
 It even allows the Delilah Scanline Renderer to be used in cases where color is not what is being rendered, but something else entirely is being used.

 For the details of how to do everything described in this overview, see the `dhscan.h` header file.